naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 Review Node-RED Console Log
 ################
 A more "involved" approach is to look at the Node-RED console logs.
-The skill related Nodes/ contrib output significant information to the console log.
+The service related Nodes/ contrib output significant information to the console log.
 Include any output here, and from the commands/ views above if you end up raising an issue on GuitHub.

 For Docker-deployed instances, this is as simple as executing the command (container name dependant)::